JetBrains/teamcity-documentation/topics/configuring-connections.md

 <note>

-TeamCity asks you to log in to GitHub before you can create a project from a GitHub App connection.
-Refreshable access tokens issued via this connection have the same permissions as your GitHub user.
-In case you have insufficient permissions, certain TeamCity functionality can be unavailable.
-For instance, if you have only repository "read" permissions for the given repository, you won't be able to set up the <a href="commit-status-publisher.md">Commit Status Publisher</a> feature with "Use VCS settings" authorization mode.
+TeamCity asks you to sign in to your GitHub account before you can use features that employ GitHub App connections (for example, create new projects or update a Fetch URL).
+Permissions of refreshable access tokens depend on both permissions set in GitHub App settings, and permissions of your current GitHub user.
+In case of a mismatch, the lowest permission is used and certain TeamCity functionality can be unavailable.

+For example, if your GitHub user has no write permissions, the access token will be issued with read-only permissions.
+As a result, the <a href="commit-status-publisher.md">Commit Status Publisher</a> feature you configure will not be able to successfully post build statuses.

 </note>
 </ol>